rvaccone/neovim-config/README.md

 While I use [Supermaven](https://supermaven.com/)'s paid version, its free tier is excellent.
 You can remove the plugin to avoid activation prompts until you're ready to try it out for in-line prediction.

+> [!IMPORTANT]
+> Supermaven was sunset and is no longer available to new customers.

 8. First launch

 ```